Budget Categories List: 6 Essential Groups for a Perfect Budget

 • 30% — Wants: Lifestyle and discretionary spending that enhances your quality of life

-• 20% — Savings & Debt Repayment: Building wealth, securing your future, and eliminating financial liabilities
+• 20% — Savings and Debt Repayment: Building wealth, securing your future, and eliminating financial liabilities

 Why this matters: